Subject: Credit/Debit Card Standards

 A. Card Processing Authority within the University of Maine System

-- Each campus chief financial officer will designate an employee to coordinate all credit/debit card processing for their campus (Credit Card Coordinator).
-Any UMS department wishing to begin acceptance of credit/debit cards must have the approval of their respective Credit Card Coordinator who will communicate the request to the UMS Director of Finance and Controller (Controller) or designee.
+- Each campus chief business officer will designate an employee to coordinate all credit/debit card processing for their campus (Credit Card Coordinator).
+Any UMS department wishing to begin acceptance of credit/debit cards must have the approval of their respective Credit Card Coordinator who will communicate the request to the UMS Vice President of Finance and Controller (Controller) or designee.

 - The Controller’s Office and University Services: IT (US: IT) will assist the campus and department in determining the best solution for the business need.